Policy4OOD: A Knowledge-Guided World Model for Policy Intervention Simulation against the Opioid Overdose Crisis: Experiments

 \textbf{Main Results.} Table \ref{tab:main_result} summarizes the performance \method in standard forecasting and cross-state generalization. \method consistently achieves the best or sub-best performance across all the evaluation metrics in both settings.
 Notably, the performance gains are more significant in long-horizon forecasting and cross-state generalization.
 We attribute such phenomenon to structured policy representation and the explicit modeling of policy-conditioned dynamics.
 Policy vocabulary can encourage the model to learn intervention-level transition mechanisms rather than state-specific correlations, which is essential for both long-term forecasting and generalization to unseen states.

 \textbf{Policy Analysis.} As shown in Table \ref{tab:ablation}, we remove VQ codebook (w/o VQ), relational neighborhood aggregation (w/o KG encoder) and all policy-related modules (w/o Policy) respectively.
-To further demonstrate the superiority of policy knowledge graph, we replace policy representation with a set of pre-defined policy codes (w/o KG), whose definitions are summarized in Appendix \ref{sec:pcode}.
+To further demonstrate the superiority of policy knowledge graph, we replace policy representation with a set of pre-defined policy codes (w/o KG), whose definitions are summarized in Table ~\ref{tab:policycode}.
+We adopt two categories of policy code: Prescription Control and Recovery Support.
+Prescription Control policies encompass regulatory measures such as mandatory Prescription Drug Monitoring Program (PDMP) use for prescribers and dispensers, the scope of monitored substances (ranging from Schedules II-V to Drugs of Concern), and quantitative restrictions including maximum initial prescription days for adults and minors, as well as daily dose limits based on morphine milligram equivalence (MME).
+Recovery Support policies capture programmatic interventions, including the establishment or expansion of recovery programs, funding mechanisms (both general and dedicated), organizational requirements such as certification and operating standards, reporting obligations, and targeted population specifications (e.g., recovery residents, youth, homeless individuals, incarcerated or detained persons, and those with mental illness).
 The results show that policy knowledge graph and VQ-based policy representation significantly contribute to comprehensive policy modeling.
 Over-simplifying policies into policy codes may even lead to performance degradation.
 Pathway-centric intervention encoding can model intervention mechanisms more accurately.

 \textbf{Feature Analysis.} As shown in Table \ref{tab:ablation}, we remove economic features (w/o Economic), crime features (w/o Crime) and demographic features (w/o Demographic) respectively to measure the correlation between these features and the opioid epidemic.
 All the selected features are strongly associated with opioid epidemic.
 However, removing economic and crime features results in relatively smaller performance drops, suggesting that their contributions are more context-dependent and potentially mediated by policy conditions.